vaporyorg/testable-chi-token/README.md

 const chiToken = await waffle.deployContract(deployer, ChiToken)
 ```

-The deployer can be an arbitrary address
+The deployer can be an arbitrary address.